txm676/NEA_SADs/README.md

 # NEA_SADs
-Code for the paper: Systematic variation in North American tree species abundance distributions along macroecological climatic gradients  (In Review)
+Code for the paper: Systematic variation in North American tree species abundance distributions along macroecological climatic gradients  (Global Ecol Biogeogr)

 This repository hosts the code associated with the following publication: